How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Get Helsinki Committee approval

 For any clinical pilot, submit to the hospital's Helsinki Committee.
-Plan for 2-4 months (WeCcelerate-Leumit shortens this to 6-10 weeks).
+Plan for over a flexible duration (WeCcelerate-Leumit shortens this to in adjusted timelines).

 Run a clinical pilot